Bootscreen/SLOBSRemoteControl/README.md

 This software is distributed "as is", with no warranty expressed or implied, and no guarantee for accuracy or applicability to any purpose.

+To use this Client you need to activate the Named Pipe Api.
+To do this you must start SLOBS with " --adv-settings" Parameter, go to Settings and under API activate the Named Pipe.

 -h : Shows this Help

 -g : Shows the Config Gui